Wolkabout/WolkConnect-Arduino/examples/full_feature_set/README.md

 ```c
 wolk_publish(&wolk);
 ```
-In between adding data and publishing, data is stored in an internal buffer (along with the unpublished actuations and configurations, which are rare but they could be in there if you have network issues).
+In between adding data and publishing, data is stored in an user-defined buffer passed via persistence functions (along with the unpublished actuations and configurations, which are rare but they could be in there if you have network issues).
-The buffer can store 64 values at most, so be careful.
+The buffer stores an array of outbound_message_t which is 320 bytes in length.

 **Publishing actuator statuses:**
 ```c